MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 3. It may take a moment for the trial to build.
 When the **Launch Trial** button appears, select it to enter the Dynamics 365 Customer Insights - Journeys application.

-4. Once it completes, navigate to the banner at the top of the screen and select **Launch Customer Insights - Data.** The Customer Insights - Data application will launch in a new screen.
+4. On the welcome screen, select **Start Customer Insights - Data**.
+The Customer Insights - Data application will launch in a new screen.
 You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.